Jayantaxnath/SQL-Sales-Project/README.md

 ## 🗂️ What's Inside
 1. **📂 Datasets**:
-   Four CSV files containing detailed data on pizzas, ingredients, orders, and customer preferences.
+   Four CSV files containing detailed data on pizza_id, category, orders, and quantity.

 2. **❓ Questions and Solutions**:
    - A set of business-relevant questions derived from the datasets.